quantified-uncertainty/utility-function-extractor/packages/utility-tools/README.md

 _Note_: Some elements will have many more paths than others.

+_Note_: The `findPaths.js` file has a few un-used functions which should make it easier to understand the code.

 ### Aggregate paths (`aggregatePaths`)

 Given a list of path, aggregate them to finally produce an estimate of the relative utility of each element.